 - Scrooge in A Christmas Carol is haunted by the spirits during the night before Christmas, so he travels through time wearing his dressing gown.

-- The Hitchhiker's Guide to the Galaxy: Arthur Dent hitchhikes the galaxy in his pajamas and bathrobe.
-He finally gets a change of clothes in So Long, and Thanks for All the Fish.
+- The Hitchhikers Guide To The Galaxy: Arthur Dent hitchhikes the galaxy in his pajamas and bathrobe.
+He finally gets a change of clothes in So Long And Thanks For All The Fish.
 In the radio series, the first book and The Restaurant at the End of the Universe, Douglas Adams wasn't entirely clear what Arthur was wearing; he wrote a scene for the TV series in which the Heart of Gold provides him with new clothes, but this was vetoed by the director, on the grounds that it was funnier for him to be in his pajamas.
-Since Adams then wrote Arthur as still in his (increasingly tattered) dressing gown in Life, the Universe and Everything, he presumably agreed.
+Since Adams then wrote Arthur as still in his (increasingly tattered) dressing gown in Life The Universe And Everything, he presumably agreed.

 - Sarah from Greystone Valley is in tattered blue pajamas up until the very final act.